CathyGarciaPinon/City-Serve/README.md

 # City-Serve

-City Serve is a place to get memebers of our community connected with non-profit organazation who have a need or pending outreach requests for volunteers.
+City Serve is a place to get memebers of our community connected with non-profit organizations who have a need or pending outreach requests for volunteers.
 ![This is an image](public/images/ReadMe/Welcome-LogIn-Page.png)